CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Introduction

 \section{Introduction}

 Collaborative learning (CL) refers to a framework where several entities can work together by pooling their resources to achieve a common machine learning (ML) objective without sharing raw data.
-This approach offers particular advantages in domains like healthcare and finance that require access to extensive datasets, which can be difficult to acquire for any single entity due to the costs involved or privacy regulations such as HIPAA \cite{hipaa} and GDPR \cite{gdpr}.
-Federated learning (FL) \cite{mcmahan2017communication} is a specific case of CL that enables multiple entities to collectively train a shared model by sharing their respective model parameters or gradients with a central server for aggregation.
-However, FL methods can lead to information leakage associated with sharing gradients/parameter updates with an untrusted third-party server that can potentially carry out reconstruction attacks \cite{zhu2019deep, zhao2020idlg}.
-Furthermore, most CL algorithms assume that all participating agents are contributing equally to the learning process.
+This approach offers particular advantages in domains like healthcare and finance that require access to extensive datasets, which can be difficult to acquire for any single entity due to the costs involved or privacy regulations such as HIPAA \citep{hipaa} and GDPR \citep{gdpr, albrecht2016gdpr}.
+Federated learning (FL) \citep{mcmahan2017communication} is a specific case of CL that enables multiple entities to collectively train a shared model by sharing their respective model parameters or gradients with a central server for aggregation.
+However, FL methods can lead to information leakage associated with sharing gradients/parameter updates with an untrusted third-party server that can potentially carry out reconstruction attacks \citep{zhu2019deep, zhao2020idlg}.
+Furthermore, most CL algorithms assume equal contributions from all participants.
 When this assumption is violated, there is little incentive for collaboration because the gains are not distributed fairly.
 To avoid these pitfalls, a fully decentralized learning algorithm that fairly rewards the contributions of individual participants is required.

 Recent works have attempted to tackle the challenge of \textit{collaborative fairness} (CF) in FL settings.
-Shapley value (SV) \cite{shapley1953value} is often used to estimate marginal utility of participants in FL.
-However, computing the SV involves high computation and communication costs.
-To mitigate this problem, variants of SV have been proposed in \cite{wang2020principled,kumar2022towards,xu2021gradient}.
+Shapley value (SV) \citep{shapley1953value} is a common choice for estimating participants' marginal utility, but its computation and communication costs are high.
+To mitigate this problem, variants of SV have been proposed in \citep{wang2020principled,kumar2022towards,xu2021gradient,tastan2024redefining}.
 But these methods only focus on FL with a central server.
-Existing private decentralized learning (PDL) algorithms such as CaPriDe \cite{tastan2023capride}, CaPC \cite{choquette2021capc}, and Cronus \cite{chang2019cronus} emphasize on confidentiality, privacy and utility, while ignoring collaborative fairness.
+Existing private decentralized learning (PDL) algorithms such as CaPriDe learning \citep{tastan2023capride}, CaPC \citep{choquette2021capc}, and Cronus \citep{chang2019cronus} emphasize confidentiality, privacy, and utility, while ignoring collaborative fairness.